 The final step of flipping homes is usually the simplest – selling it!

-But ultimately, you’re the one responsible for pricing properly; your profits depend on it.
+But ultimately, you’re the one responsible for pricing properly; your profits in house flipping depend on it.
 Make sure you understand the fundamentals of real estate pricing, before buying your first investment property to flip.
 Here are five key home pricing strategies for house flippers from a professional home flipper.

-When many new investors start learning how to flip a house, they mistakenly assume they should get their Realtor’s license.
+When many new house flipping investors start learning how to flip, they mistakenly assume they should get their realtor’s license.
 And sure, it can save you 3-3.5% on a listing agent’s fee, but it costs you in other ways.
 It costs time and money to take the course and the licensing exam.
 In many cases, it costs money to join a brokerage team.

-For your first few house flipping deals, start by working with an expert local Realtor.
-If you decide you love flipping homes, you can always invest the time and money to get your Realtor’s license.
+For your first few house flipping deals, start by working with an expert local realtor.
+If you decide you love investing and want to flip houses for a living, you can always invest the time and money to get your realtor’s license.

 Learning how to flip a house and doing your first deal can be stressful.
 Lean on other experts, from your lender to your contractors, to your home inspector, and your Realtor.
 When in doubt, get a second opinion, and a third.